Carrot Problems

 But the privilege of being an insider is that you won't waste your time trying to succeed using a strategy that doesn't actually work, while some poor kid is eating carrots all day in the hopeless hope that it will fix her eyesight.

-1. amusingly the new system was called "AI", hence sentences like "RAF night fighter ace John Cunningham ... was the first to shoot down an enemy plane using AI" ↩︎
+1. amusingly the new system was called "AI" (short for Airborne Interception), hence sentences like "RAF night fighter ace John Cunningham ... was the first to shoot down an enemy plane using AI" ↩︎

-2. I mean, in the narrow case that the people being misled are specifically German WWII pilots this is actually an added bonus, but in general it's bad to waste people's time and effort ↩︎
+2. I mean, in the narrow case that the people being misled are specifically German WWII pilots this is actually an added benefit, but in general it's bad to waste people's time and effort ↩︎

 Subscribe to Atoms vs Bits